cheslijones/wsl2-minikube/README.md

 With the cluster happily runing, and with your `minikube ip` in hand, go to the IP address in browser.
 Mostly likely it is `172.17.0.3`.

 The browser will spin and eventually say it can't be located.
-Only happens with `--vm-driver=docker`... well `--vm-driver=podman` also
+Only happens with `--vm-driver=docker`... well `--vm-driver=podman` also.

 One proposed solution is to use `--port-forward`.
-If run `skaffold dev --port-forward`, you can navigate to the microservices running in you cluser with `localhost:3000` (`3000` being the port `npm start` is running on).
+If I run `skaffold dev --port-forward`, you can navigate to the microservices running in you cluser with `localhost:3000` (`3000` being the port `npm start` is running on).
 But this is highly undesirable as it will bypass cluster routing issues, which defeats the purpose of a local Kubernetes development environment.

-For example, when I was setting up API a Django API and needed to prefix `/api` to the route such that Django Admin portal continued to work.
-If I had used `--port-forward`, I wouldn't have come across the issue that Django admin wasn't working because navigating to `/api/admin` would automatically reroute to `/admin` which wasn't a route in the the `ingress.yaml`.
-By running a local Kubernetes dev cluster, without `--port-forward`, I figured out I needed to add `FORCE_SCRIPT_NAME = '/api/'` to the `settings.py`.
+For example, when I was setting up a Django API and needed to prefix `/api` to the route such that Django Admin portal continued to work.
+If I had used `--port-forward`, I wouldn't have come across an issue where Django admin wasn't working because navigating to `/api/admin` would automatically reroute to `/admin` which wasn't a route in the the `ingress.yaml` and shouldnt' be.
+By running a local Kubernetes dev cluster, without `--port-forward`, I figured out I needed to add `FORCE_SCRIPT_NAME = '/api/'` to the `settings.py` and the problem was solved.

 Another proposed solution is to use `minikube tunnel`.
 I've never been able to get this to work.
 I get dozens of: